Oxen-AI/docs/README.md

 ## Python Doc Generation

-To generate/update the python documentation for the `/api-reference/python` there is a `./generate-python-docs.sh` script.
+To generate/update the python documentation for the `/python-api` directory there is a `./generate-python-docs.sh` script.

 Depends on [pydoc-markdown](https://pypi.org/project/pydoc-markdown/) project and `gsed`.